 7. Cumbersome returns process

-These are just a few of the common challenges we see among multi and omnichannel companies.
-It may surprise you that we see these predicaments across merchants of all sizes.
+These seven challenges are prevalent among both multichannel and omnichannel companies, cutting across merchants of all sizes.
 While the situations that give rise to these challenges may be different for enterprise D2C customers than for mid-market D2C customers, or for B2B vs B2C customers, the solutions are very much the same.

-If you are struggling with these or other multichannel commerce challenges, please do not hesitate to reach out to us.
-Our 3PL and contract logistics services, along with our proprietary order management software, can support every channel, and our experts live to work with you to help you succeed on whatever channel you choose to sell.
+If you find yourself grappling with these multichannel commerce challenges or others, feel free to reach out.
+Our 3PL and contract logistics services, coupled with our proprietary order management software, are designed to seamlessly support every channel.
+Our dedicated experts are ready to collaborate with you, ensuring success on any channel you choose for your sales.
+Contact us today.